 [Section 39 amended by No. 25 of 2004 s.
 18.]

+40A.
+Liability in damages not reduced to below relevant limit

+The liability in damages of a person to whom a scheme applies is not reduced below the relevant limitation imposed by a scheme in force under this Act because the amount available to be paid to the claimant under the insurance policy required for the purposes of this Act in respect of that liability is less than the relevant limitation.

+[Section 40A inserted by No. 3 of 2010 s.
+8.]

 40. Insurance to be of requisite standard

 For the purposes of a scheme, an insurance policy must be a policy, or a policy of a kind, which complies with standards determined by the occupational association whose members may be insured under such a policy, or a policy of such a kind.